top of page

 branding / screen printing / exhibition

-I additionally curated a physical pop-up shop experience that was a part of the graphic design senior class exhibition on display in the Goldstein Museum of Design HGA Gallery in Rapson Hall from May 3rd - May 11th, 2022.
-During the reception, I sold almost all my pieces; it was an extremely exciting and rewarding finale of my college years!
+I additionally curated a physical pop-up shop experience that was a part of the graphic design senior class exhibition, on display in the Goldstein Museum of Design HGA Gallery in Rapson Hall.

 background

-In 2021, I picked up a book on British rave flyers from the 1990s and was immediately captivated by the unapologetically bold and experimental spirit behind them.
+I found a book on British rave flyers from the 1990s and was immediately captivated by the unapologetically bold and experimental spirit behind them.
 After researching more, my obsession with them grew, so much that I wrote my senior thesis on the history of rave culture and design.

-Taking my knowledge and inspiration from my thesis topic, I created a clothing brand in 2022 for my graphic design senior exhibition at the University of Minnesota.
+Taking my knowledge and inspiration from my thesis topic, I created a clothing brand for my graphic design senior exhibition at the University of Minnesota.

 the name

-The rave movement wasn’t an organized political movement with specific goals.
-Instead, it was a utopian escape from mundane life, about shared intimacy with strangers under an environment based on acceptance, connection, and of course music.
-Therefore, Cosmosis is the perfect name to capture the fluid, collaborative, and positive nature of rave culture.
+The rave movement in the 90s was a utopian escape from mundane life, centered around music, acceptance, and connection.
+Cosmosis captures the fluid, collaborative, and positive energy of rave culture.

 COSMOSIS SHIRT EDIT_edited.jpg